-1. Capital and Leverage
+2. Capital and Leverage

-Level of capital determines the ability of the NBFC to absorb losses arising out its business activities and provides cushion to its lenders against such losses.
+Level of capital determines the ability of the HFC to absorb losses arising out of its business activities and provides cushion to its lenders against such losses.
 Capital Adequacy Ratio (CAR) is a measure of the degree to which the company's capital is available to absorb unexpected loss; high CAR also indicates the ability of the company to undertake additional business.

-While NBFCs are required to comply with a minimum CAR stipulated by RBI, CARE Ratings looks at the management's approach towards maintaining a cushion over regulatory CAR in light of the asset-class mix of its lending portfolio along with the corresponding trend in delinquencies and portfolio concentration.

-CARE Ratings also looks at the debt equity ratio of the NBFC as a leverage measure.
-NBFC's leverage is a function of its business mix, asset-class wise growth potential, delinquency trends and portfolio concentration among other factors.
-While relatively higher leverage is acceptable for granular and stable asset classes like retail home loans, a lower leverage may be warranted for portfolios which are either more concentrated (e.g. Corporate or builder loans) or the ones which exhibit higher risk of delinquencies like Micro Finance loans, unsecured SME loans etc. CARE Ratings looks at leverage in light of these underlying factors along with any synergies derived from parentage or group linkages.

-Demonstrated ability of a NBFC to raise adequate equity capital from varied set of investors is viewed favourably.
-Similarly, demonstration of support to a NBFC through equity infusion by a strong promoter group or parent company is also viewed favourably.
-For NBFCs resorting to securitization of their assets, CARE Ratings assesses leverage, asset quality and profitability on the basis of assets under management (AUM) by treating such off-balance sheet assets as on-balance sheet.
+While HFCs are required to comply with a minimum CAR stipulated by RBI (HFCs enjoy lower risk weight on certain categories of housing loans as compared with other NBFCs), CARE Ratings looks at the management's approach towards maintaining a cushion over regulatory CAR in light of the portfolio mix (HL vs. Non-HL, retail vs. large-ticket wholesale, etc.) along with the corresponding trend in delinquencies and portfolio concentration.
+CARE Ratings also looks at the debt equity ratio of the HFC as a leverage measure.
+HFC's leverage is a function of its business mix, growth potential, delinquency trends and portfolio concentration among other factors.
+While relatively higher leverage is acceptable for granular and stable products like prime retail home loans, a lower leverage may be warranted for portfolios which are either more concentrated (e.g., Corporate or builder loans, high-ticket LAP) or the ones which exhibit relatively higher risk of delinquencies.
+CARE Ratings looks at leverage in light of these underlying factors along with any synergies derived from parentage or group linkages.
+Demonstrated ability of an HFC to raise adequate equity capital from varied set of investors is viewed favourably.
+Similarly, demonstration of support to an HFC through equity infusion by a strong promoter group or parent company is also viewed favourably.
+For HFCs resorting to securitization of their assets, CARE Ratings assesses leverage, asset quality and profitability on the basis of assets under management (AUM) by treating such off-balance sheet assets as on-balance sheet.

-CARE Ratings follows a consolidated approach when the group companies are engaged in similar business (lending) but operate through different entities due to different asset class and corresponding regulatory compliances to be followed.
-In such case, CARE Ratings considers the capital adequacy of the holding company at standalone level as per regulatory requirements.
-Further, overall gearing and Net NPA / Net worth ratios are analysed to ascertain whether the entity has sufficient level of capitalization at the consolidated level.

-2. Asset Quality
+3. Asset Quality

-Asset Quality is one the most critical parameters while assessing NBFCs.
-Asset quality is dependent on the asset class in which a NBFC operates.
-The business of NBFCs is to assume credit risk and earn a profit after factoring in the expected level of credit costs.
-Such credit costs depend on the nature of the asset class and are built into the pricing of loans in that segment.
-NBFCs strive to keep the credit costs in check within expected levels through efficient risk management, collection and recovery framework.
+Asset Quality is one the most critical parameters while assessing HFCs.
+Asset quality is dependent on the portfolio mix of the HFC.
+In view of high competition from banking sector in prime housing/salaried segment and to improve profitability, HFCs focus on various other borrower segments also.
+Apart from traditional home loans to salaried individuals, HFCs also lend to self-employed individuals and individuals belonging to midincome/low-income groups.
+Such loans exhibit greater credit risk and are priced higher vis-à-vis prime housing loans.
+Apart from housing loans, HFCs also extend LAP and realestate construction loans which exhibit different risk behavior.
+The HFCs assume credit risk and earn a profit after factoring in the expected level of credit costs in each of its products and builds that up into the pricing of loans in that segment.
+HFCs strive to keep the credit costs in check within expected levels through efficient risk management, collection and recovery framework.
 Credit costs are primarily impacted by level of delinquencies observed in the loan portfolio.
-Worsening of the delinquencies in the loan portfolio, not only suppresses profitability through higher credit costs, but also puts pressure on capital cushion available to absorb losses and can lead to restricted access to funds from the market resulting in subdued growth prospects.
-Given that NBFCs primarily are dependent on wholesale funding, worsening of key parameter like Gross NPA level can quickly and severely impact access to funds which in turn can threaten the viability of the operations of a NBFC.
+Worsening of the delinquencies in the loan portfolio not only suppresses profitability through higher credit costs, but also puts pressure on capital cushion available to absorb losses and can lead to restricted access to funds from the market resulting in subdued growth prospects.
+Given that HFCs primarily are dependent on wholesale funding, worsening of key parameter like Gross NPA level can quickly and severely impact access to funds which in turn can threaten the viability of the operations of an HFC.